 Since Walmart.com can compete with Amazon on price and selection already, making the move to offer free shipping on qualified orders makes sense.
 It wouldn’t surprise us if in the next coming months Walmart.com started to offer more entertainment perks, like Amazon’s Prime, to continue trying to beat out the competition.

 Not Selling Yet On Walmart

 You’re not alone, but Walmart list of sellers is growing daily.
-If you haven’t applied yet for the Walmart Marketplace, then you should apply at marketplace.walmart.com.
+If you haven’t applied yet for the Walmart Marketplace, then can apply at marketplace.walmart.com.
+If you’re still not sure about your next moves, read 5 Steps to Getting Setup on Walmart’s Marketplace.
 When selling on Walmart, it always good to understand how to take advantage and optimize your presence.
 If you don’t have a strategy for Walmart, or haven’t explored it yet, perhaps it’s time to talk to some professionals.
 Contact us today at 1-888-277-5429 or by filling out our contact form to learn more.Not Selling on Walmart?
 Contact Us Today!